-On August 19, 2019, the Company entered into an asset purchase agreement (the "TRImaran Asset Purchase Agreement") with TRImaran Pharma, Inc. ("TRImaran") and the selling shareholders named therein (the "Selling Shareholders") pursuant to which Tonix acquired TRImaran's assets related to certain pyran-based compounds (the "TRImaran Assets").
-In connection with the acquisition of the TRImaran Assets, Tonix entered into a First Amended and Restated Exclusive License Agreement (the "WSU License Agreement") with Wayne State University ("WSU") on August 19, 2019.
-As consideration for entering into the TRImaran Asset Purchase Agreement, Tonix paid \$100,000 to TRImaran and has assumed certain liabilities of TRImaran totaling \$68,500.
-The \$168,500 was recorded to research and development expenses in the statement of operations in 2019.
+On August 19, 2019, the Company entered into an asset purchase agreement (the "Asset Purchase Agreement") with TRImaran Pharma, Inc. ("TRImaran") and the selling shareholders named therein (the "Selling Shareholders") pursuant to which Tonix acquired TRImaran's assets related to certain pyran-based compounds (the "Assets").
+In connection with the acquisition of the Assets, Tonix entered into a First Amended and Restated Exclusive License Agreement (the "WSU License Agreement") with Wayne State University ("WSU") on August 19, 2019.
+As consideration for entering into the Asset Purchase Agreement, Tonix paid \$100,000 to TRImaran and has assumed certain liabilities of TRImaran totaling \$68,500.
+The \$168,500 was previously recorded to research and development expenses in the statement of operations.
 Upon the achievement of specified development, regulatory and sales milestones, Tonix also agreed to pay TRImaran and the Selling Shareholders, in restricted stock or cash, at Tonix's option, a total of approximately \$3.4 million.
-Pursuant to the terms of the TRImaran Asset Purchase Agreement, TRImaran and the Selling Shareholders are prohibited from disclosing confidential information related to the TRImaran Assets and are restricted from engaging, for a period of three years, in the development or commercialization of any therapeutic containing any pyran-based drug compound for the treatment of post-traumatic stress disorder, attention deficit hyperactivity disorder or major depressive disorder.
-Also for a period of three years, if TRImaran or any Selling Shareholder engage in the research or development of any central nervous system disorder, TRImaran or any Selling Shareholder is obliged to provide notice and opportunity to Tonix to make an offer to acquire or license rights with respect to such product candidate.
-As of December 31, 2020, no milestone payments have been accrued or paid in relation to this agreement.
+Pursuant to the terms of the Asset Purchase Agreement, TRImaran and the Selling Shareholders are prohibited from disclosing confidential information related to the Assets and are restricted from engaging, for a period of three years, in the development or commercialization of any therapeutic containing any pyran-based drug compound for the treatment of post-traumatic stress disorder, attention deficit hyperactivity disorder or major depressive disorder.
+Also for a period of three years, if TRImaran or such Selling Shareholder engage in the research or development of any potential therapeutic compound for the treatment of any central nervous system disorder, TRImaran or such Selling Shareholder is obliged to provide notice and opportunity to Tonix to make an offer to acquire or license rights with respect to such product candidate.

-Pursuant to the terms of the WSU License Agreement, WSU granted to Tonix an exclusive license, with the right to sublicense, certain patents, technical information and material (collectively, the "Technology") related to the Assets.
-WSU reserved for itself the right to practice the Technology for academic research and educational purposes.
+Pursuant to the terms of the WSU License Agreement, WSU has granted to Tonix an exclusive license, with the right to sublicense, certain patents, technical information and material (collectively, the "Technology") related to the Assets.
+WSU has reserved for itself the right to practice the Technology for academic research and educational purposes.
 Tonix is obligated to use commercially reasonable efforts to obtain regulatory approval for one or more products utilizing the Technology ("WSU Products") and to use commercially reasonable marketing efforts throughout the term of the WSU License Agreement.
 The WSU License Agreement specifies developmental milestones and the period of time during which such milestones must be completed and provides for an annual maintenance fee payable to WSU.
 Tonix is obligated to substantially manufacture WSU Products in the United States if WSU Products will be sold in the United States.